n8n-io/n8n-docs/docs/integrations/builtin/credentials/clickup.md

 ## Supported authentication methods

-- API Access Token
+- API access token
 - OAuth2

 ## Related resources

 Refer to [ClickUp's documentation](https://clickup.com/api/){:target=_blank .external-link} for more information about the service.

-## Using API Access Token
+## Using API access token

 To configure this credential, you'll need:

-- A Personal API **Access Token**

-Refer to [ClickUp's Personal Token documentation](https://clickup.com/api/developer-portal/authentication#personal-token){:target=_blank .external-link} for instructions on getting a personal token.
+- A Personal API **Access Token**: Refer to [ClickUp's Personal Token documentation](https://clickup.com/api/developer-portal/authentication#personal-token){:target=_blank .external-link} for instructions on getting a personal token.
 Add that personal token as the **Access Token** in the n8n credential.

 ## Using OAuth2